hathach/tinyusb/docs/porting.md

 The code is almost entirely agnostic of MCU and lives in `src/osal`.

-#### tusb_hal_millis

-The OPT_OS_NONE option is the only option which requires an MCU specific function.
-It needs `tusb_hal_millis` to measure the passage of time.
-On ARM this is commonly done with SysTick.
-The function returns the elapsed number of milliseconds since startup.

-`tusb_hal_millis` is also provided in `hw/bsp/<board name>/board_<board name>.c` because it may vary with MCU use.

 ### Device API

 After the USB device is setup, the USB device code works by processing events on the main thread (by calling `tud_task`).
 These events are queued by the USB interrupt handler.
 So, there are three parts to the device low-level API: device setup, endpoint setup and interrupt processing.